 Comment: The GEM Index is based on the average of six GMMP indicators concerning women's and men's presence, topics and roles in the news. -100 indicates all men, +100 indicates all women and 0 indicates equal balance.
 Source: The graph is from the Swedish report Räkna med kvinnor (Edström & Jacobsson, Eds.)

-The index is presented in the book Comparing Gender and Media Equality Across the Globe, available Open Access from Nordicom's website (more information at the end of the article).
+The index is presented in the book Comparing Gender and Media Equality Across the Globe, published by Nordicom.

 Read more about the results